-There are plenty of things that make Holland a place to go and spend the day.
+There are plenty of great things to do in Holland Michigan – perfect for a day trip or a great place to go in Michigan for vacation.
 You can go to Holland State Park, eat some tasty ice cream at Captain Sundae, or if you are like me (and many other beer lovers) you would drive from many miles to sit down at a marvelous place called New Holland Brewing Company.

 Opened in 1997 by Brett VanderKamp and Jason Spaulding (who recently started the tasty Brewery Vivant in Grand Rapids), this brewery did not take long to catch on in town.
 They moved to their downtown Holland location at 66 East 8th Street in December of 2002 and have been a crucial part of the Michigan microbrew scene ever since.